MickNabewata/spfx-add-news-button-webpart/README.md

 And then, update properties of the page.
 The minimum properties to update are below.

 - PromotedState
 This property should be updated to "2".
 To update page properties, you shold get ListItemEntityTypeFullName first.

+This process can be implemented by any other solutions.
+(e.x.
+SPFx, CSOM, REST, ...)